2107 - Family Medical Leave Act / California Family Rights Act

 The amended regulations clarified that only one Designation Notice is required for each FMLA/CFRA qualifying reason, per leave year, regardless of whether the leave is taken as a continuous block of leave or on an intermittent or reduced leave schedule basis.
 A retroactive notice is permissible if it does not cause employee harm or injury.
 Departments may not retroactively designate leave after the employee has returned to work.

 Effective July 1, 2015, amended FEHC regulations require every employer must post a notice explaining the CFRA provisions and procedures for filing complaints in conspicuous places where employees are employed.
 In addition, employers must post the notice where it can be readily seen by employees and applicants for employment.
 Electronic posting is sufficient to meet this posting requirement as long as it otherwise meets the requirements of the new CFRA regulations.
-(Cal.
-Code Regs., tit.
-2, § 11095, subd. (a).)
+(California Code of Regulations, title 2, section 11095, subd. (a).)
 Employers may post the CFRA notice on an Intranet site, but employers will also need to post the notice in an area accessible to applicants.

-If the employee is eligible for FMLA/CFRA leave, provide the employee with the “Certification of Health Care Provider for Employee’s Serious Health Condition” (CalHR 754) or the “Certification of Health Care Provider for Family Member’s Serious Health Condition” (CalHR 755).
+If the employee is eligible for FMLA/CFRA leave, provide the employee with the California Department of Fair Employment and Housing (DFEH) “Certification of Health Care Provider for CFRA/FMLA” (DFEH-E11P-ENG).
+This form is used for both the employee and family member’s serious health condition.
 It is the employee’s responsibility to provide the department with the appropriate medical certification within 15 calendar days.
-The “Certification of Health Care Provider for Employee’s Serious Health Condition” (CalHR 754) and the “Certification of Health Care Provider for Family Member’s Serious Health Condition” (CalHR 755) are maintained as confidential documents.
+The “Certification of Health Care Provider for CFRA/FMLA” (DFEH-E11P-ENG) is maintained as a confidential document.

 Employee Notice and Certification